0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 # 📋 Entra ID Connect - Sync Users from fabrikam.com to Entra ID

-The idea here is to get values in Fabrikam that came from Contoso and push them to the Entra ID Metaverse to populate theses values to the cloud
+The goal here is to take values in Fabrikam that originated from Contoso and push them into the Entra ID metaverse, making them available in the cloud.

-## Required attribut flow with EIDC for Users in Fabrikam to Entra ID (Fabrikam MA)
+## Required attributes flow with Entra ID Connect for Users in Fabrikam to Entra ID (Fabrikam MA)

-Manipulate Entra ID Connect Attribute flow to ensure that value from contoso.local are synced to Entra ID.
+Configure Entra ID Connect attribute flows to ensure that values from contoso.local are synchronized to Entra ID.
-It can be acheive with a custom Sync Rule, in this example I choose to implement an Inbound Rule, but outbound rule can be used.
+This can be achieved with a custom sync rule.
+In this example, I chose to implement an inbound rule, but an outbound rule could also be used.

 | Fabrikam.com                        | Entra ID Connect Metaverse                      | Entra ID MA                     | Flow Direction         |
 |------------------------------------|-------------------------------------------------|----------------------------------|------------------------|